 Factors That Impact Life Insurance Rates

-When you purchase a life insurance policy, you pay premiums to the insurance company in exchange for a death benefit, which will be paid out when you die.
-Since life insurance pays a benefit at the time of your death, premiums are based on the risk of you dying prematurely or before the end of a term with term life insurance.
+When you purchase life insurance, you pay premiums to your insurer in exchange for a death benefit that your beneficiaries receive when you die.
+Because life insurance pays a benefit at the time of your death, premiums are based on the risk of you dying prematurely or before the end of a designated term.

-There are two types of risk factors affecting term life insurance rates:
+There are two types of risk factors that affect term life insurance rates:

-- Personal Risk Factors: Things like age and gender or any factor that holds the potential for you to die early is considered a risk factor.
+- Personal risk factors: Age, gender, or any factor that holds the potential for you to die early is considered a risk factor.
 You can have several risk factors or none at all.
-The insurance company sets a certain dollar value on each risk, which is added to your premium.
+The insurance company rates every risk based on a value per $1,000 of coverage.